-IMPORTANT: Your total semester production should equate to approximately 130 hours of work.
-You are free to dedicate more time to some paintings than to others.
+IMPORTANT NOTE: Your total semester production should equate to approximately 130 hours of work.
+You are free to dedicate more time to some work than to others.
+For instance, you can do 4-6 small studies that might take 2 hours each.
+Then dedicate more time to more important paintings.